noumanshoaib/dota-gsi/README.md

 ```
 ### Step 2

-Rename .env.example to .env, it contains the below env variables
+Rename `.env.example` to `.env`, it contains the below environment variables

 ```
 AUTH_TOKEN=NoumanTest